 In the role as Talent & Communication Coordinator, I share the excitement of advocacy opportunities with individuals and companies to encourage support for the important objectives of the Turner Syndrome Foundation.
 Creating new alliances for a greater awareness, allows me to understand the personal or professional commitment of our talented volunteers.
 It is my goal to align each with a meaningful way to give back and get involved.
 There is an opportunity here for everyone.

 I am generously committed to the mission of the Turner Syndrome Foundation.
 As I round out my senior year at Monmouth University, I continue my work with TSF on data forensics, analysis, and budgeting.

-My mission at the Turner Syndrome foundation, as a bilingual speaker and writer, is to infuse diversity in our patient outreach to increase education and facilitate support to all young girls, and women with Turner Syndrome.
-It’s highly important to me that our families know we are here to help, communicate, and bring comfort in more than one language.
+The mission of the Turner Syndrome Foundation, as a bilingual speaker is to infuse diversity in our patient outreach to increase education and facilitate support to all young girls, and women with Turner Syndrome.
+It’s highly important that our families know we are here to help, communicate, and bring comfort in more than one language.

 Being a part of the Turner Syndrome Foundation, to me, means that I can contribute to those dealing with TS alone.
 My goal for Turner Syndrome Foundation is that we make the awareness of this cause even greater and find support for the girls and women living with Turner Syndrome.
 I plan to use my skills in media and publicity to open up a whole new world to people unaware of TS and broaden the foundation’s horizons.